LoginRadius/engineering-portal/content/blog/understanding-kubernetes/index.md

 ### Conclusion:
 There are many benefits of learning Kubernetes as it releases a lot of deployment stress from the developer's shoulders.
 It helps in auto-scaling, intelligent utilization of available resources, and enables low downtime for maintenance.
 Without k8s, a lot of human effort and money is gone into these things, but with the help of k8s, everything can be automated.

-Since K8s is a very big technology, it is impossible to wrap all things in just one blog.
-To simplify things, I will be publishing more blogs in the near future related to **k8s Deployments, ReplicaSets, Services, Ingress Controller, Master and Worker Processes, Kubectl**, etc. Stay connected and keep learning.
+Since K8s is a vast technology, it is impossible to wrap all things in just one blog.
+To simplify things, I will be publishing more blogs soon related to **k8s Deployments, ReplicaSets, Services, Ingress Controller, Master and Worker Processes, Kubectl**, etc. Stay connected and keep learning.